abhiTronix/vidgear/README.md

 WriteGear API provides a complete, flexible, and robust wrapper around [**FFmpeg**][ffmpeg], a leading multimedia framework.
 WriteGear can process real-time frames into a lossless compressed video-file with any suitable specifications _(such as`bitrate, codec, framerate, resolution, subtitles,  etc.`)_.

-WriteGear also supports streaming with traditional protocols such as RTMP, RTSP/RTP.
+WriteGear also supports streaming with traditional protocols such as [RTSP/RTP][rstp-ex], RTMP.
 It is powerful enough to perform complex tasks such as [Live-Streaming][live-stream] _(such as for Twitch, YouTube etc.)_ and [Multiplexing Video-Audio][live-audio-doc] with real-time frames in just few lines of code.

 Best of all, WriteGear grants users the complete freedom to play with any FFmpeg parameter with its exclusive **Custom Commands function** _(see this [doc][custom-command-doc])_ without relying on any third-party API.